4.8kg In Lbs

 • Cooking and Baking: Recipes from different regions may use different units.
 Accurately converting weights is crucial for achieving desired results in cooking and baking.

-• Science and Engineering: Consistent units are paramount in scientific research and engineering projects.
+• Science and Engineering: Consistent units are very important in scientific research and engineering projects.
 Converting between systems ensures accuracy and facilitates collaboration among researchers from different countries.

 • Healthcare: Weight is a fundamental parameter in healthcare.
 Converting weights ensures accurate record-keeping and facilitates proper medical care.